naitikg2305/PersonalWebsite/frontend/public/content/employment/zillion.md

 location: "Hybrid"
 slug: "zillion"
 summaryPoints:
-  - Built a vector search system from SharePoint files using OpenAI & Hugging Face.
+  -  Built a production-grade vector search system over SharePoint repositories using OpenAI, Hugging Face, and ChromaDB.
-  - Designed OCR + delta-updating for large-scale indexing.
+  - Designed the ingestion pipeline with OCR for image-based PDFs and delta updating to index only modified subfolders/files.
+  - Implemented delta logic from scratch to reduce update time and optimize large-scale document vectorization.
-  - Integrated a chatbot interface with metadata-rich search output.
+  - Integrated a ChatGPT-powered chatbot that returns semantic matches with full file metadata and exact SharePoint location.
+  - Enabled human-style search, for example, “I remember what they looked like, not their name” — the system can return matches based on described context (e.g. medical records with facial resemblance).

 ---

 # 🏢 Zillion Technologies — Software Engineering Intern